YakDriver/smarterr/docs/api.md

   smarterr.SetLogger(smarterr.StdLogger{})
   ```

-You can implement your own `Logger` if needed:
+You can create your own `Logger` if needed:

 ```go
 type Logger interface {